-This BBQ pulled 'pork' is the healthy hot food trend you need to try
+What is jackfruit?
+All about this healthy vegan pulled 'pork' substitute

+Have you tried jackfruit yet?
+If not, do you even know what it is?

-If you don’t know jackfruit, you will soon.
-It’s a healthy and sustainable vegan meat replacement and it’s set to be one of the biggest food trends of 2017.
-Best of all, it's the key to making an insanely delicious BBQ pulled 'pork' sandwich that you won't believe is vegan.
+It’s a healthy vegan meat replacement and it’s becoming one of the biggest food trends among vegetarians, vegans and even adventurous meat lovers.
+Best of all, it's the key to making an insanely delicious barbecue pulled 'pork' sandwich that you won't believe is vegan.

-What is jackfruit
+What is jackfruit?

 A relative of figs and breadfruit, jackfruit grows in tropical areas of Southeast Asia, Brazil and Africa.
-While it is a fruit, its consistency is similar to that of chicken or pork.
+While it is technically a fruit, its consistency is similar to that of chicken or pork.
 It has a fairly neutral taste when young, so it takes on the flavor of whatever sauce or seasoning you pair it with.
-It has a stringy consistency that works especially well with tangy BBQ sauce to make a vegan BBQ pulled 'pork' sandwich.
-True story: I served my BBQ pulled jackfruit sandwich recipe to my meat-loving 5-year-old son and he gobbled it up without even asking what kind of meat it was.
+It has a stringy consistency that works especially well with tangy barbecue sauce to make a vegan BBQ pulled 'pork' sandwich.

-Unlike animal sources of protein, jackfruit contains no saturated fat or cholesterol, is light on sodium, and is also low in calories, with just 20 per 2.65-ounce serving.
-Additionally, jackfruit contains 3g of fiber per serving, as well as 110mg of potassium, both heart-healthy nutrients that many of us are not getting enough of.
-Plus, it’s sustainably sourced, something that today’s consumers care about and are willing to pay for.
+Unlike animal sources of protein, jackfruit contains no saturated fat or cholesterol, it's light in sodium, and is also low in calories, with just 20 per a 2.65-ounce serving.
+Additionally, jackfruit contains 3 grams of fiber per serving, as well as 110 milligrams of potassium, heart-healthy nutrients that many of us are not getting enough of.

 RELATED: How to cook spaghetti squash, plus delicious spaghetti squash recipes to try